ALS Nutrition |

 |

-If you find yourself choking on “thin” liquids like water or juice, you can add commercial thickeners to them, which will help you swallow more easily.
-You may also want to consume thicker drinks like smoothies, milkshakes, nectars, and yogurt drinks.
-Keep in mind that coffee and alcohol can contribute to dehydration.
+If you find yourself choking on “thin” liquids like water or juice, you can add thickeners to liquids, which will help you swallow liquids more easily.
+It may also be easier to drink thicker drinks like smoothies, milkshakes, nectars, and yogurt drinks.
+Keep in mind that coffee and alcohol can add to dehydration.

-You may want to develop a system for tracking how much liquid you consume, even if only for a couple of weeks.
-Again, your dietitian can help you find a strategy that works for you.
+You may want to track how much liquid you drink each day, even if you track it for just a couple of weeks.
+Again, your dietitian can help you find ways to eat and drink enough.

-You may want to develop a system for tracking how much liquid you consume, even if only for a couple of weeks.
-Again, your dietitian can help you find a strategy that works for you.
+You may want to track how much liquid you drink each day, even if you track it for just a couple of weeks.
+Again, your dietitian can help you find ways to eat and drink enough.

 Ask the DietitianHow many calories should I consume each day?
 How much water?
 What can I eat if I'm having swallowing difficulties?
 What about constipation?
 Massachusetts General Hospital dietitian Jamie Garry answered your questions on our Ask the Dietitian page.